 Living like a snowman

-The Iwate Snow Festival is held every February at Koiwai Farm , just outside of Morioka.
+The Iwate Snow Festival is held every February at several venues, including Koiwai Farm , near Morioka.
 You can admire the snow carvings, play in the snow, see fireworks and try some of Koiwai Farm's delicious dairy products.
 The farm is famous throughout Japan for its delicious ice cream.

 Local treasures and heavy metal

 If you are looking for the perfect gift for someone back home, visit the Morioka Handi-Works Square .
 You will find around 4,000 local products by local artisans.
-Morioka is known for its traditional ironware, or nambu-tekki, and the teapots, though heavy, are very popular.
-You can even try making your own crafts, from ceramics to ironware to the local reimen noodles.
+Morioka is known for its traditional ironware, or nambu-tekki, and the teapots are very popular.
+You can even try making your own crafts, from ceramics to ironware.

-For skiers and snowboarders, Morioka is a great starting point for a snowy adventure.
+For skiers and snowboarders, Morioka is the perfect starting point for a snowy adventure.
 There are several resorts in the area, including Appi , an hour north of the city.
 Appi is considered one of the best ski resorts in Japan.
-With 21 trails, this ski area has something for all levels.
+With 21 trails, this resort caters for all levels.

-After hitting the slopes or playing in the snow at the Iwate Snow Festival, a great way to warm up and relieve muscle pain is to relax in a hot spring.
-One of the closest is the Tsunagi Hot Spring area, on the edge of a deep blue lake.
-The hot springs here have a variety of options for day-trippers or overnight visitors.
+After hitting the slopes or playing in the snow at the Iwate Snow Festival, a great way to warm up and soothe sore muscles is to relax in a hot spring.
+One of the closest is the Tsunagi Hot Spring area.
+The hot springs here have a variety of options for both day-trippers or overnight visitors.